ccallawa/alyvix_doc/stylesheet.rst

 Dynamic Copy and Accordion Buttons
 ==================================

-This extension improves the usability of the copy-to-clipboard function for code blocks and adds accordion buttons.
+This extension to Sphinx's ``sphinx-copybutton`` extension improves the usability of the copy-to-clipboard function for code blocks and adds accordion buttons.
 To use it:

 * Install the extension with ``pip install sphinx-copybutton``
 * Add ``'sphinx_copybutton'`` to the extension list in Sphinx's :file:`conf.py`

-Then modify the imported files to filter out command prompts when copying from code blocks by changing the *copyTargetText* function at the bottom of :file:`Python37/Lib/site-packages/sphinx_copybutton/static/copybutton.js_t` and the English messages at the top:
+Then modify the file :file:`Python37/Lib/site-packages/sphinx_copybutton/static/copybutton.js_t` to allow disabling the copy button for a code block by adding ``:class: nocopy`` to the RST directive, and to filter out command prompts when copying from code blocks.
+In that file you'll need to modify these parts as shown below:

+* The English messages at the top
+* The ``addCopyButtonToCodeCells`` function
+* The ``copyTargetText`` function

 .. code-block:: js